Capital One Savor Editorial Review: Is It Worth the Annual Fee?

 1% on Everything Else: $199 per Year

 Most of the purchases you make that aren’t restaurants or groceries will get a 1x cash bonus.

 It’s really hard to say exactly how much you’ll get back in this category.
 If you’ve got a family of four, then we think, based on the BLS numbers, you could spend around $30,000 a year on your Capital One Savor.

 Now, keep in mind that around $10,100 of that will get the 4% and 2% rewards, which leaves you with $19,900, which earns $199 in rewards.

 Some of the purchases and charges that wouldn’t earn cash rewards would be credit card fees like late fees and interest payments, as well as cash-based transactions like deposits to gambling accounts.

-Based on the average spending we’ve calculated in these three sections, we believe that you can earn $443.76 per year with the Capital One Savor.
+Based on the average spending we’ve calculated in the four sections above, we believe that you can earn $562.47 per year with the Capital One Savor.

 How does that compare to other cards?
 Well, if you’re spending $30,000 a year, then you can earn $600 in cash rewards with the Citi Double Cash’s flat rewards rate of 2%.

 These are just the straight cash-back rewards you’ll get based on spending bonuses, but there’s one more twist to these rewards scenarios: up-front cash.

 Capital One will give you a $500 bonus if you can spend $3,000 in the first three months of owning your card.
 The three-month deadline starts the day you’re approved for the Savor.